-We are currently in litigation with Don Roberts, a consultant in the agriculture industry.
+We are currently in litigation with Don Roberts, a dairy farmer.
 Mr. Roberts claims he is a general partner in our indoor-growing business and related businesses.
 He also claims he was instrumental in developing some of the business's intellectual property.
 In May 2019, we filed a lawsuit in the U.S. District Court for the District of Utah, seeking a declaratory judgment that Mr. Roberts is not an inventor of any of the business's intellectual property and is not a partner in the business.
 This lawsuit was dismissed on jurisdictional grounds in December 2019.
-We have filed a notice of appeal of that dismissal to the U.S. Court of Appeals for the Tenth Circuit.
+We appealed that dismissal to the U.S. Court of Appeals for the Tenth Circuit.
+While the appeal was pending, Mr. Roberts filed an irrevocable covenant not to sue on the claims that gave rise to federal jurisdiction.
+We therefore informed the court that our appeal was moot, and the court dismissed our appeal in November 2020.
+In addition to these proceedings in the federal courts, this matter also has involved proceedings in Utah state courts.
 In November 2019, Mr. Roberts filed suit in Utah's Fifth Judicial District Court, seeking a declaratory judgment that he is a general partner and, as such, is entitled to a 50% ownership interest and 50% of the profits generated by the business.
 Mr. Roberts also seeks damages exceeding \$250 million.
-We have filed a motion to dismiss this action in state court.
-We believe Mr. Roberts's claims are without merit, and we intend to vigorously defend ourselves.
+We filed a motion to dismiss this action in state court or, in the alternative, to transfer venue to Utah's Fourth Judicial District Court.
+The court denied our motion, and we were unable to have the denial reversed on appeal.
+Discovery is ongoing in this case.
+We believe Mr. Roberts's claims are without merit, and we intend to continue to vigorously defend ourselves.